 Hand-harvested and stored in small baskets.
 The grapes are sorted at the winery and pressed after a 12-hour cold soak, which helps prevent oxidation of the must and allows us to reduce the amount of SO2 used in winemaking.
 Destemmed and whole cluster pressing in a pneumatic press.
 Fermented 35% in 500L & 600L puncheons and demi-muids (second use through 12 vintages old), 65% in stainless steel.
 Sur lie ageing for eight months with bi-weekly battonage in both barrel and tank.

-Sur lie ageing in the fermentation vessel for eight months with bi-weekly battonage in both barrel and tank.
+Sur lie aging in the fermentation vessel for eight months with bi-weekly battonage in both barrel and tank.

 La Caña is a wine that Jorge Ordóñez and his winemaking team craft to demonstrate the potential that Albariño shows as a high quality, serious varietal.
 As Jorge was the first person to export this variety, he has a tremendous passion and appreciation for Albariño, and he decries the use of Albariño to make simplistic, mass-produced, and commerical wines..
 La Caña demonstrates the complexity, intensity, and longevity Albariño can achieve when sourced from old vineyards and using serious winemaking practices.